GTPB/PPB18/assets/6_Parsing-Theory-I.md

 ---
 Challenge: Merge programs 4 and 5

-> In other words, read a file in FASTA format and write the header to a file and the sequence to a different one.
+> Download the file `SingleSeq.fasta` from [here](data_and_scripts/Parsing/SingleSeq.fasta).
+Read a file in FASTA format and write the header to a file and the sequence to a different one.
->Download the file from [here](data_and_scripts/Parsing/SingleSeq.fasta)
 >
 ---